Ukraine says Russia is trying to break through its defenses in the northeastern Kharkiv region

 “The entire town is under massive shelling now, it is not safe to stay here,” Vovchansk administration head Tamaz Hambarishvili told Ukraine’s Hromadske Radio.

-The Ukrainian Defense Ministry said fighting against Russian sabotage and reconnaissance groups continued into the afternoon.
+The Ukrainian Defense Ministry said that fighting against Russian sabotage and reconnaissance groups continued into the afternoon.

 Meanwhile, a Ukrainian long-range drone struck an oil refinery inside Russia on Friday, officials said, a day after what appeared to be the deepest strike by Kyiv’s forces on Russian soil hit a petrochemical facility.